How To Be At Peace With Food In 3 Easy Steps

 - question if you even know what you want.

-- need to adjust your goals to fit with what you want - not what “they” want.
+- adjust your goals to fit what you want - not what “they” want.

 - doubt leads you to question your choices.